Selenoyl fluoride

-Selenoyl fluoride, selenoyl difluoride, selenium oxyfluoride, or selenium dioxydifluoride is a chemical compound with the formula SeO_{2}F_{2}.
+Selenoyl fluoride is theinorganic compound with the formula SeO2F2.
+It is a colorless, corrosive gas.

 Structure

-The shape of the molecule is a distorted tetrahedron with the O-Se-O angle being 126.2°, the O-Se-F angle being 108.0° and F-Se-F being 94.1°.
-The Se-F bond length is 1.685 Å and the selenium to oxygen bond is 1.575 Å long.
+The molecule has a distorted tetrahedral shape with the following bond angles: O-Se-O = 126.2°, O-Se-F = 108.0°. and F-Se-F = 94.1°.
+The Se-F bond length is 1.685 Å and the selenium to oxygen distancesare 1.575 Å.

 Formation

+Selenoyl fluoride can be produced by the action of warm fluorosulfonic acid on selenic acid: